 Ohio Deception to Obtain Matter Harmful to Juveniles Information Center

-Ohio Revised Code § 2907.33(A) makes deception to obtain matter harmful to juveniles a second-degree misdemeanor punishable by up to 90 days in jail and/or a fine of up to $750.
-A person can be charged with this crime if he or she, for the purpose of enabling a juvenile to obtain any material or gain admission to any performance which is harmful to juveniles, allegedly does either of the following:
+As per Ohio Revised Code § 2907.33, a person can be charged with deception to obtain matter harmful to juveniles if he or she, for the purpose of enabling a juvenile to obtain any material or gain admission to any performance which is harmful to juveniles, allegedly does either of the following:

-- Falsely represent that he is the parent, guardian, or spouse of such juvenile; or
+- Falsely represents that he or she is the parent, guardian, or spouse of such juvenile

-- Furnish such juvenile with any identification or document purporting to show that such juvenile is eighteen years of age or over or married.
+- Furnishes such juvenile with any identification or document purporting to show that such juvenile is 18 years of age or over, or married

-- The material or performance is patently offensive to prevailing standards in the adult community as a whole with respect to what is suitable for juveniles; and
+- The material or performance is patently offensive to prevailing standards in the adult community as a whole with respect to what is suitable for juveniles.

 - The material or performance, when considered as a whole, lacks serious literary, artistic, political, and scientific value for juveniles.